X

 Tachibana kamon

-The founder of the Tachibana family was Katsuragi-oh, the descendant of the 30th Emperor Bidatsu, and it was his mother, Michiyo Agata Inukai, who received the surname Tachibana.
-The 43rd Empress Genmei saw tachibana floating in a cup at a banquet celebrating her accession to the throne, and gave the surname Tachibana to Michiyo, who was a court lady.
+The founder of the Tachibana family was Katsuragi-oh, a descendant of the 30th Emperor Bidatsu.
+His mother, Michiyo Agata Inukai, received the surname Tachibana.
+The 43rd Empress Genmei saw Tachibana floating in a cup at a banquet celebrating her accession to the throne and gave the surname Tachibana to Michiyo, a court lady.

 3. Japanese samurai clan names and their Kamon

-Famous samurai clans have diverse Kamon over a long period of time.
-We introduce clan names and their family crests around 1570, when the “Siege of Nobunaga” was laid by a coalition of warring feudal lords, specifically anti-Oda Nobunaga.
+Famous samurai clans have long had diverse Kamon.
+We introduce clan names and their family crests around 1570 when the “Siege of Nobunaga” was laid by a coalition of warring feudal lords, specifically anti-Oda Nobunaga.

 Please notice we introduce a Kamon to each clan here, but it’s just a representative family crest.
 Many samurai clans had multiple Kamon for each occasion.